Unidata/netcdf-c/docs/filter_quickstart.md

 > For full **Filters** documentation, see \ref filters.

-The `libnetcdf.so` library cannot talk to plugin libraries directly.
+**The `libnetcdf.so` library cannot talk to plugin libraries directly.
 Instead, it requires an "interface" library, which acts as a go-between.
-The interface libraries are built by the netCDF libraries, when the underlying plugin libraries are detected during configure/build.
+The interface libraries are built by the netCDF libraries, when the underlying plugin libraries are detected during configure/build.**

-Building {#nc_filters_qs_building}
+Building and Installing the Interface Libraries {#nc_filters_qs_building}
 ----------------------------------

+When configuring netcdf via either the `configure` script or via `cmake`, you'll need to specify the location to install the interface libraries, as follows:

+* configure: `--with-plugin-dir=<absolutely directory>`
+* cmake: `-DPLUGIN_INSTALL_DIR=<absolutely directory>`

+After compiling and installing `libnetcdf`, the interface libraries for those filters detected will be installed in the user-specified `<absolute directory>`.

-Run-time {#nc_filters_qs_runtime}
+Using the Interface Libraries at Run-time {#nc_filters_qs_runtime}
 ---------------------------------

+For historical reasons, `libnetcdf` uses the environmental variable `HDF5_PLUGIN_PATH` to local the interface libraries at run-time.

-Example Workflow {#nc_filters_qs_workflow_example}
+Example Workflow (blosc) {#nc_filters_qs_workflow_example}
 --------------------------------------------------

 From scratch, the steps to get this to work are as follows, and assumes `libhdf5` was installed.